fsr/python-lessons/_exercises/oo-prog.md

 *Hint: The names in this example are just (very poor) suggestions.
 You can use your own, more creative, names, if you can think of any.*

+The steps 7 and 8 are a little bit more advanced.
+Inheritance will be introduced in a future lesson, so you might want to come back and do this two tasks later.

 ### Step 1

 Create an empty[^empty] class[^class] (name irrelevant, but let's call it "A").